markterweele/windows-itpro-docs/windows/client-management/manage-notepad.md

 ## Download the Notepad administrative template (ADMX)

 The [Notepad Administrative Template (ADMX)](https://todo) can be downloaded from the Microsoft Download Center.
+The group policy settings contained in the ADMX file are machine-wide for all users.

 ## Policy settings